(3/21/01)

 disciple has the same root as the word discipline.
 Self-discipline and

-self-control are consistent and permanent characteristics of the followers of
+self-control are consistent and permanent characteristics of the

 Jesus." — James E. Faust, "The